 July 6 - August 10, 2012: Wednesdays, 2:00 p.m.

 August 2 - November 6, 2012: Thursdays, 12:00 p.m.

-The class is designed as a guide to various aspects of safety, such as basic equipment maintenance, skills, and rules of the road.
-The content is based on the League of American Bicyclists' national BikeEd program.
-This central idea of this class is "Cyclists fare best when they act and are treated as drivers of vehicles."
-Safe Cycling will help you to become a cyclist who rides with greater safety and confidence.
+The class was designed as a guide to various aspects of safety, such as basic equipment maintenance, skills, and rules of the road.
+The content was based on the League of American Bicyclists' national BikeEd program.
+This central idea of this class was "Cyclists fare best when they act and are treated as drivers of vehicles."
+Safe Cycling was intended to help you to become a cyclist who rides with greater safety and confidence.
 Get Healthy Now encourages participants to ride bicycles for fun, fitness, and transportation, leading to a happier and healthier person, planet, and safer environment for all.

 These new bike safety classes were made possible by funds generated through the purchase of "Share the Road" license plates by Kentucky motorists!

 In November 2013, UofL became the first public Kentucky university to establish a living wage when it increased its minimum salary for regular status staff employees from $8.67 to $10 per hour.
 More than 150 employees benefited from the salary increase, which represented a 15% raise for our lowest paid employees.

 In February 2014, former Provost Shirley Willihnganz approved a proposal to increase UofL's minimum wage by 25 cents per hour per year for the following four years, starting July 2014 and continuing through 2017 – bringing the rate to $11 per hour by July 2017.